And we were on the road again. This time the wind blew us to Kalbarri National Park – home to spectacular Kalbarri cliffs and Kalbarri gorges.

 I had to admit I had exactly the same impression.
 That was it, we didn’t catch the fish, but we could admire the crabs, which was also an interesting experience.
 Well, they can run fast!

 Later on, I was able to track an octopus, which hid in the shallow water.
-If it wasn’t for the different color of the suction cups on its tentacles, I would not have distinguished it from the stones around it.
+If it wasn’t for the different colours of the suction cups on their tentacles, I would not have distinguished it from the stones around it.

 Finally, we could admire how the lifeguards exercised in the restless waters of the bay.
 In order to get out, they had to speed up, break through the waves and do it across the mouth, due to the sharp edges of the reef sticking out all around.

 Apparently, sailing from the bay to the ocean ends here in many cases with a disaster and the rescuers must be constantly prepared for such a situation.